Lions vs. Vikings prediction, odds, spread: 2025 Christmas Day NFL picks by proven model

 The SportsLine Projection Model has revealed its Detroit Lions vs. Minnesota Vikings picks for Christmas Day

 The NFL Week 17 schedule begins with a Christmas Day tripleheader, with the middle matchup seeing the Detroit Lions visiting the Minnesota Vikings.
 Detroit (8-7) has dropped two in a row and must now win out, plus get some help, in order to make the postseason.
 Minnesota (7-8) has won three in a row and is coming off a 16-13 victory over the New York Giants.
 The Vikings have been eliminated from postseason contention.
 J.J.
-McCarthy (hand) will not play, per coach Kevin O'Connell.
-Max Brosmer will make his second career start.
+McCarthy (hand) will not play as Max Brosmer will make his second career start.
+Amon-Ra St. Brown (knee) is listed as questionable but expected to play.

 Kickoff from U.S. Bank Stadium in Minneapolis is set for 4:30 p.m.
 ET.
 The latest Vikings vs. Lions odds have Detroit favored by 7.5 points, while the over/under for total points scored is 43.5 via DraftKings Sportsbook.
 Before making any Lions vs. Vikings picks, check out the NFL predictions from the SportsLine Projection Model.